spencerhass15/JavaScriptFrameworks2020/docs/Syllabus.md

 ### Week 6

 React Native
-We will introduce to the world of mobile application development.
+We will introduce you to the world of mobile application development.

 ### Week 7 - 9